- June 21, 2021

 "Antiprism" is a single-player VR game featuring misfit pilots Jexen and Malik on a perilous adventure through the dangerous Gone.
 Fight against space pirates, Selysian Dominion armies, insect-like Kheelee, andVel Selysian, the Dominion's prophet-like leader.
 Customize and upgrade ship systems, with various weapons and upgrades available, to uncover the secrets of the Antiprism and its connection to extinct civilization Arn.

-- The graphics and visual effects are colorful and clear, contributing to an enjoyable atmosphere during gameplay.
+- The visuals and environments are colorful and clear, contributing to an enjoyable atmosphere during gameplay.

-- The game suffers from numerous bugs, including crashes and issues with mission progress, which detracts from the overall experience.
+- The game suffers from numerous bugs, including crashes and issues with mission progression, which have been reported for years without resolution.

 “It's been very fun and addictive for me so far, with a good upgrade system and replayable missions to keep me invested and engaged.”